Last updated: 12/05/2020

 If you have any questions please do not hesitate to contact our appointed Data Privacy Officers, Executive Business Support Limited, at firstname.lastname@example.org or, if you prefer to call or write to us, then you can find our contact details at the bottom of this page.

-The Vascular Society are registered in England as a limited liability company.
+The Vascular Society is registered in England as a limited liability company.
 Our registered number is 05060866 and our registered office is at 146 New London Road, Chelmsford, Essex, England, CM2 0AW.

-The Circulation Foundation is the charitable foundation of the Vascular Society.
+The Circulation Foundation is the working name of the charitable foundation of the Vascular Society.
 Charity Number: 1102769

 How we collect your personal information

-We collect your information when you decide to interact with us, complete an application form to become a member of the Vascular Society or purchase one of our services such as the Annual Science Meeting (ASM) registration.
+We collect your information when you decide to interact with us, complete an application form to become a member of the Vascular Society, purchase one of our services such as the Annual Science Meeting (ASM) registration, donate, fundraise or sign up to our mailing list.
 We also collect information about your computer to look at how our audience use our website, so that we can offer the best possible experience.
-Information collected includes your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths
+Information collected includes your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths.

 Purpose and Lawful Reasons for processing your data